LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

 MySQL such as full-text indexing, regular expressions, record limits, and distinct values to allow optimal performance and power when searching.
-These search operations can be used on MySQL data sources in addition to all search operations described in the :ref:`Searching and Displaying Data
+These search operations can be used on MySQL data sources in addition to all search operations described in the :ref:`searching-displaying` chapter.
-<searching-displaying>` chapter.

 Search Field Operators
 ----------------------